fledge-iot/fledge/docs/quick_start/installing.rst

     docker exec -it fledge bash

 .. note::
-    For Ubuntu 18.04 setup, you just need to replace ubuntu2004 with ubuntu1804.
+    To set up Ubuntu 18.04, simply replace ubuntu2004 with ubuntu1804.
-    Images are currently only available for Ubuntu version 18.04 and 20.04.
+    Currently, images are only available for Ubuntu versions 18.04 and 20.04, and are compatible with both Intel and AMD architectures.